seonminlee941-creator/streamlit_3/README.md

   3-6-9: 369 badge
   Earned badges are saved for the session (no duplicate badges)

+To go to the main page or to move though each features, use the side bar.

 Requirements:
 1. You'll need a Groq API key.
   For local development (.env): GROQ_API_KEY=your_api_key_here